-n a good year, Durgan-lok is almost completely self-sufficient.
+In a good year, Durgan-lok is almost completely self-sufficient.
 Built to include areas for agriculture, livestock, living quarters, tradesmen, specialists, administrators, a military garrison, a small marketplace, and even a few passengers, it can produce everything it needs.
 The only commodities sometimes lacking on Durgan-lok are quality fuel and metals for repair, but both of these are raw materials easily located through prospecting or mining.
-Durgan-lok's economy is like that of a small 🎓 contained, but has a regular influx of visiting traders.
+Durgan-lok's economy is like that of a small town located on a busy thorough fare: It's selfcontained, but has a regular influx of visiting traders.